agreen4/UP473_S22/content/assignments/index.md

   c) describe the economic environment in which the housing markets operate.

-After distilling salient trends and features, housing policy analysts can then identify the overall health of the housing market, likely future influences, and special populations that should receive particular care or intervention.
+After distilling salient trends and features, housing policy analysts can then identify the overall health and function of the housing market, likely future influences, and special populations that should receive particular care or intervention.

-In this assignment, you will begin defining and exploring a housing market of your choice, focusing in particular on current conditions and housing market trends within the last 10 years.
-You will make use of multiple sources of secondary data to describe the local housing market, its demographic and economic conditions, trends for renters and owners, and likely future influences.
-You will also identify one or more specialized populations and will briefly describe their housing needs (your second assignment asks you to build upon your analysis by performing a detailed housing needs assessment for the population you identify).
+In this assignment, you will begin defining and exploring a housing market of your choice, focusing on current conditions and housing market trends within the last 10 years.
+You will use multiple sources of secondary data to describe the local housing market, its demographic and economic conditions, trends for renters and owners, and likely future influences.
+You will also identify one or more specialized populations and will briefly describe their housing needs (your third assignment asks you to build upon your analysis by performing a detailed housing needs assessment for the specialized population you identify).

 Your housing market analysis should describe the following:

-* **Demographic Conditions:**	Who lives in the housing market you’re analyzing?
+* **Demographic Conditions:**	What are the salient demographic characteristics of the households in your housing market?

 * **Economic Conditions:**	What local or regional economic conditions shape the housing environment?
-How do the types of jobs that people do shape the economic environment for housing?
-How does housing and housing consumption influence the local economic environment?
+How do the types of jobs that people have shape the economic environment for housing?
+How does housing consumption influence the local economic environment?

 * **Trends by Tenure:**	How do changes in the housing market differ for renters and owners?